Exploring retromer complex interactions

 Kevin is a postdoctoral researcher in Prof. Bret Collins’s Molecular Trafficking lab, Institute for Molecular Bioscience (IMB), University of Queensland (Brisbane, Australia).

 In this Q&A, Kevin chats with Refeyn’s Nico Palanca about the research he will present at his chosen conference and the role of mass photometry in his project.
-If you find his work interesting and would like to hear about it in more detail, do not miss his upcoming webinar!
+If you find his work interesting and would like to hear about it in more detail, do not miss his webinar!

 Hi Kevin, thanks a lot for giving us a bit of your time!
 To start, could you please tell us about your line of research?